 I honestly thought I was doing ok so far when, one lovely day, I thought I could try a tanning lotion I bought recently.

-First doubt: can I use on my face?
+My first doubt is: can I use it on my face?
 On the leaflet that comes with it says yes.
 Ok, good.

 But then, when?